Following 6 easy steps to a VA mortgage can prevent confusion and delay. Learn the DOS and DON’TS of the first step: picking your VA-approved lender.

 Asking this one question can separate the occasional VA lender from one that specializes in VA loans.
 Many approved lenders originate a variety of mortgage loans, with only a very small ratio of them being veterans’ loans.
 A specialist makes VA loans day in and day out.
 Although any approved lender can process your loan, one that intimately understands the lender’s guidelines may be able to achieve success where other lenders may fail.
-To read about two Colonels who were able to purchase their dream retirement home when others said “NO,” click here.

 3. DO read the warning signs.

 Certain red flags could indicate that your lender may not be as experienced in these government-backed loans as you’d like them to be.
 Here are some warning signs to look for: